Damien-Jakob/vedgiz/README.md

 # Vedjiz

-Application developed dor the MOB1 module.
+Ionic exercise.
+Application developed for the MOB1 module.
+Managing orders and stock of a small market.

 ## Serve